Spend Bernard Arnault's Fortune Game

 How did Bernard Arnault become rich?

-As of October 2024, Bernard Arnault's net worth is estimated at approximately $200 billion.
+As of October 2025, Bernard Arnault's net worth is estimated at approximately $166.1 billion by Beinsure, or $162 billion by Bankrate.
+Forbes estimated it at $148.7 billion in May 2025.

 How does Bernard Arnault spend money?